-3.3 Photoelectrochemical water splitting
+3.3 Photoelectrochemical Water Splitting

-Cyclovoltammetry (CV) measurements were carried out on hematite thin film electrodes with various Sn concentrations in the dark and under illumination (Figure 6a, see Section 2.4 for further information).
-The photocurrent density at 1.23 V vs. RHE, calculated as the difference between the current density under illumination and the corresponding dark current density, peaks at ~ 0.4 mA cm-2 for the film with an ALD cycle ratio of 1:100 (Figure 6b).
-Films with low ALD cycle ratios (1:40, 1:80, 1:100, 1:120, 1:150) overperform undoped hematite, which can be attributed to improved electrical conductivity and charge separation properties [9, 12, 16].
-On the other hand, films with higher Sn concentrations (ALD cycle ratios of 1:20, 1:10, 1:5) yield lower photocurrent density than undoped hematite.
+To evaluate any correlation between the Sn concentration and the PEC performance, we characterized the hematite thin film electrodes by cyclovoltammetry (CV) measurements in the dark and under illumination (Fig. 6b, see experimental part for further information).
+Furthermore, we used the CV data to calculate the photocurrent density at 1.23 V vs. RHE (by subtraction of the dark current density at this potential from the respective current density under illumination) for all different doping levels to elucidate the optimal Sn concentration, which peaks at a SnO2/Fe2O3 ALD cycle ratio of 1:100 (Fig. 6c).
+Significant differences in the obtained current densities under illumination can be observed.
+In the case of low SnO2/Fe2O3 ALD cycle ratios (1:40, 1:80, 1:100, 1:120, 1:150), we see an improvement over undoped hematite which can be attributed to both improved electrical conductivity and charge separation properties.
+[9, 12, 16] On the other hand, the opposite was observed for higher Sn concentrations (SnO2/Fe2O3 ALD cycle ratios of 1:20, 1:10, 1:5), as the recorded current density is reduced compared to the undoped hematite electrode, especially for the highest Sn concentration.